 The Company issued warrants to purchase shares of common stock under the registered direct financing completed in February 2007.
 These warrants are being accounted for as a liability in accordance with ASC 815.
-At the date of the transaction, the fair value of the warrants of \$6.8 million was determined utilizing the Black-Scholes option pricing model utilizing the following assumptions: risk free interest rate - 4.68%, expected volatility - 85%, expected
+At the date of the transaction, the fair value of the warrants of \$6.8 million was determined utilizing the Black-Scholes option pricing model utilizing the following assumptions: risk free interest rate - 4.68%, expected volatility - 85%, expected dividend yield - 0%, and a remaining contractual life of 7 years.
+The value of the warrant is being marked to market each reporting period as a derivative gain or loss on the consolidated statement of operations until exercised or expiration.
+The fair value of the warrants was \$0.7 million and \$51,000 at December 31, 2010 and 2011, respectively.
+The Company used the Black-Scholes option-pricing model with the following assumptions to value the warrants:

 December 31,

 2010 2011

 Exercise price \$ 59.08 \$ 59.08

 Expected term 3.13 Yrs 2.13 Yrs

 Risk free interest rate 1.02% 0.25%

 Expected volatility 121% 106%

-Expected dividend yield over expected term
+Expected dividend yield over expected term - -